Dynamical formation of Gaia BH3 in the progenitor globular cluster of the ED-2 stream: Origin of -like binaries

-Both of these binaries form dynamically roughly $100\units{Myr}$ after GC formation, corresponding to the moment of core collapse of the BH subsystem.
+Binaries cSBH1 and cSBH2 form dynamically about $100\units{Myr}$ after GC formation, corresponding to the moment of core collapse of the BH subsystem.
 The classic picture is that a binary forms in a three-body interaction \citep{Heggie1975, Atallah2024}.
-We note that the outcome of core collapse is the production of a dynamically active BBH, likely involving $\sim5-10$ particles \citep{Tanikawa2012}.
-The \sbh appears to form in an intermediate step, involving two stars and a BH, and it seems to be a by-product of BBH formation.
+The outcome of core collapse is the production of a dynamically active BBH, likely involving between five and ten particles \citep{Tanikawa2012}.
+The \sbh appears to form in an intermediate step, involving two stars and a BH, and it seems to be a byproduct of BBH formation.
+In the case of cSBH1, it is directly formed in a three-body interaction, whereas cSBH2 is the exchange of two three-body binaries.
 Developing a full understanding of the relation between the formation of the \sbh and the BBH is beyond the scope of this work.
-We here simply note it as a curiosity worth looking into in future work, and in Sect.~\ref{ssec:bbh} we discuss the implications.

-In the case of cSBH1, it is directly formed in a three-body interaction, whereas cSBH2 is the exchange of two three-body binaries.
-Both \sbh systems remain in the cluster until it dissolves.
-After formation, these binaries undergo 18 and 7 strong interactions respectively, implying that even if formed from binary evolution, dynamical interactions in the ED-2 progenitor need to be included to understand their final properties.
+We simply note here that it is a curiosity worth looking into in future work, and in Sect.~\ref{ssec:bbh} we discuss the implications.
+Binaries cSBH3-5 form in three-body interactions but at later times, around $\sim 1\units{Gyr}$.
+After formation, all candidate binaries undergo several strong interactions ($\sim3-18$), implying that even if formed from isolated binary evolution \citep{ElBadry2024,Iorio2024}, dynamical interactions in the ED-2 progenitor need to be included to understand their final properties.

-If we do not exclude early escapers from our sample (i.e., if we consider the nine non-accreting binaries whose parameters all fall within the red boxes in Fig.~\ref{fig:corner}), we find a similar interaction history.
-Except for cSBH1, all nine \sbh binaries are formed via three-body encounters.
-The ejected binaries undergo multiple strong interactions (ranging from one to twelve) until they escape the cluster.
-From these, all but one are ejected following interactions with BBHs.
-A high rate of binary-binary interactions is expected in clusters with relatively low number of BHs \citep{MarinPinaGieles2024}.
+If we consider the 15 \gb-like ejected binaries, we also find that most of them form in three-body interactions.
+After formation, each of the ejected binaries undergoes multiple strong interactions ($\sim1-12$) until it is ejected, which most do following an interaction with a BBH, which are frequent in clusters with few BHs \citep{MarinPinaGieles2024}.